Check the top menu for each event (more details). There are 5 events to choose from:

 If you lose reception, time will still move on but your ‘moving time’ may differ.

-The Cadbury Marathon will award results based on gun time in accordance with the IAAF standards for marathons.
+This event will award results based on gun time in accordance with the IAAF standards for marathons.
 Gun time is the time the start gun is fired.

 Your start time will be recorded as the gun time regardless of the actual time you cross the start line (ie if it takes you 5 seconds to cross the start line, your start time will still be 6:00:00am, not 6:00:05am).
 Finish time will be recorded as you cross the finish mat.

-All participants except the Cadbury 1KM entrants will be issued with a timing chip attached to the back of your bib.
+All participants except the 1KM entrants will be issued with a timing chip attached to the back of your bib.
 The timing chip is disposable after the event.

 Vegetarian and gluten free options are available Book online when you register.